If an employee needs time off work to look after someone

 The amount of time off an employee takes to look after someone must be reasonable for the situation.
-For example, they might take 2 days off to start with, and if more time is needed, they can book holiday.
+For example, they might take 2 days off to start with, and if more time is needed, they can book paid holiday ('annual leave').

-If a dependant such as a partner, child or relative in the same household gets coronavirus symptoms, they should receive Statutory Sick Pay (SSP) as a minimum for this time.
+If an employee needs to self-isolate because a dependant has COVID-19 symptoms or tests positive for COVID-19, the employee should receive Statutory Sick Pay (SSP) as a minimum for this time.

 Time off for childcare